buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/PropertySets/Pset_CurtainWallCommon.md

 # Pset_CurtainWallCommon

-Properties common to the definition of all occurrences of IfcCurtainWall.
+Properties common to the definition of all occurrences of IfcCurtainWall.<!-- end of definition -->